Restrictive Covenant - Explained

 A restrictive covenant refers to a form of agreement that asks the buyer to either perform or refrain from doing a particular activity.
-In real estate industry, restrictive covenants tend to be binding legit obligations that a seller writes in the propertys deed.
+In real estate industry, restrictive covenants tend to be binding legit obligations that a seller writes in the property's deed.
 They can be either very easy to understand or complicated, and can make the buyer liable for heavy penalties, in case of any conflicts.

-A Little More on What is a Restrictive Covenant
+How is a Restrictive Covenant Used?

-Restrictive covenants involve basic provisions including proper maintenance of property and restrictions associated with paint and remodelling.
+Restrictive covenants involve basic provisions including proper maintenance of property and restrictions associated with paint and remodeling.
 Also, there can be more limitations on buyers including the maximum number of tenants that can accommodate in the property, or the specific time period of decorating the home.
 When restrictive covenants of investment estate are released, then it leads to receiving payments in the form of capital gains.